chenyuanpengcyp/chenyuanpengcyp.github.io/_pages/about.md

 ## 🔭 About Me

-Hello, I'm Kun Zhan.
-I currently serve as the Cognitive Intelligence Lead at Li Auto, where I lead a team focused on the research and implementation of cognitive models, world models, and reinforcement learning.
+I am **Kun Zhan**, Cognitive Intelligence Lead at **Li Auto** and Site Manager of the company’s new U.S. R\&D Center.

-My research "ambitions" are vast: autonomous driving, computer vision, 3D vision, large language models, embodied intelligence...
-Essentially, I'm passionate about any technology that can make vehicles "smarter"!
-I'm particularly fascinated by implementing cutting-edge AI technologies into robots and vehicles, turning science fiction scenarios into reality and working toward an autonomous future.
+At Li Auto, I own the **Vision-Language-Action (VLA)** algorithm roadmap—directing perception, planning, large-scale model training, and vehicle-grade deployment.
+My work has advanced from end-to-end driving (E2E) and vision-language models (VLM) to the full VLA stack, and I lead world-model research that powers end-to-end simulation, synthetic-data generation, and reinforcement learning.

-For me, technological innovation isn't just about theoretical breakthroughs—it's about practical applications that can genuinely transform how people travel.
-I hope to contribute to the advancement of autonomous driving technology through continuous exploration.
+My mission is to close the gap between breakthrough AI and everyday mobility.
+By translating cutting-edge computer vision, 3D perception, multimodal foundation models, and reinforcement learning into production vehicles and robots, I strive to deliver safer, smarter, truly autonomous transportation.

 ## 🌟 Research Interests

-- **Autonomous Driving**: End-to-end autonomous driving systems, decision-making and planning
+- **Autonomous Driving**: Vision-Language-Action(VLA) Model, End-to-end autonomous driving systems, decision-making and planning
 - **Computer Vision**: Object detection and tracking, scene understanding
 - **3D Vision**: 3D perception, reconstruction, and modeling
 - **Large Language Models**: Applications of multimodal large models in autonomous driving